Rafels/Assignment-1/Assignment1_s929574.markdown

 1 2 3 4
 1 2 3 4 5
 ```
-In order to solve this exercise this program uses a bubble sorter that is comprised of two for-loops that prints out the number in the given pattern.
+To solve the exercise this program uses a bubble sorter that is comprised of two for-loops that prints out the number in the given pattern.
-First the user is promptet to input the number of rows for the pattern, then the value is scaned and given to "numberOfRows" variable.
+First the user is prompted to input the number of rows for the pattern, then the value is scaned and given to "numberOfRows" variable.
-This variable is then set as the maksimum iteration for the first for-loop, the second for-loop uses then the current itteration of the first for-loop as it's maksimum.
+This variable is then set as the maximum iteration for the first for-loop, the second for-loop uses then the current iteration of the first for-loop as it's maximum.
 This allows the program to print out the pattern.
-In the first 10 iterations double spacing is used, then the program uses a single spacing.
-This is because of the size of the integer that is printet.
+In the first 10 iterations, double spacing is used, then the program uses a single spacing.
+This is because of the size of the integer that is printed.

-The obvious limitation of the program is the size of the pattern, it will print out wrong pattern if the size is to big.
+The obvious limitation of the program is the size of the pattern, it will print out wrong pattern if the size is too big.

 ### The Code:
 ```c++